Continuized Nesterov Momentum Achieves the $O(\varepsilon^{-7/4})$ Complexity in Smooth Nonconvex Optimization: Overview of the proof of Theorem

-Ultimately, our goal is to obtain control of the norm of the gradient of the average \eqref{eq:poisson_average}, namely of $\norm{\nabla f(\overline{x}_t)}$.
-The Lipschitz Hessian property (Assumption~\ref{ass:hess_lip}) allows us to control the distance of $\nabla f(\overline{x}_t)$ to a quantity of interest: the average of the gradient. \begin{lemma} Let $\xz$ be solution of \eqref{eq:nest_continuized}.
+We adapt the analysis of \eqref{eq:HB} carried by \citep{okamura2024primitive} to derive an analysis of \eqref{eq:nest_continuized}.
+Ultimately, our goal is to obtain a control of the norm of the gradient of the average \eqref{eq:poisson_average}, namely of $\norm{\nabla f(\overline{x}_t)}$.
+The Lipschitz Hessian property (Assumption~\ref{ass:hess_lip}) allows us to control the distance of $\nabla f(\overline{x}_t)$ to a quantity of interest, namely the average of the gradient. \begin{lemma} Let $\xz$ be solution of \eqref{eq:nest_continuized}.
 Under Assumption~\ref{ass:hess_lip}, we have